-A large areal extent within the NMMA receives water service from the major water purveyors ( also Stipulating Parties.
+A large areal extent within the NMMA receives water service from the major water purveyors (Figure 1-2).
+The majority of the lands within the NMMA obtain water by means other than from a purveyor.
+A fraction of these property owners are Stipulating Parties.
+All of the larger purveyors are also Stipulating Parties.
 All Stipulating Parties are obligated to make available relevant information regarding groundwater elevations and water quality data necessary to implement the NMMA Monitoring Program.